Initial Programs Performance Data

 List of Accredited Program Areas at MSU

-1. Completer Impact and Effectiveness
+1. Completer Effectiveness

-- Evaluates the teacher’s or administrator’s job performance at least
+• Evaluates the teacher’s or administrator’s job performance at least annually while providing timely and constructive feedback.

-annually while providing timely and constructive feedback. - Establishes clear approaches to measuring student growth and provides
+• Establishes clear approaches to measuring student growth and provides teachers and administrators with relevant data on student growth.

 2. Employer Satisfaction and Stakeholder Involvement